 She’s right that they don’t – and right that they should.
 Butter yellow has held its place well into 2026, evolving quietly from trend to timeless.
 Soft, versatile and quietly confident, it brings warmth without overpowering and remains a colour that designers return to again and again.
 Paired here with striking Viola marble-effect worktops – actually a clever use of three 60x120cm ceramic tiles from Yorkshire Tile Co, inspired by a project by The House That Black Built – the kitchen manages to feel both considered and genuinely liveable.
 It’s the kind of detail that photographs beautifully and still makes sense in person.

-It is also home to Beth’s expertly curated prop cupboard, which you have full access to when you book a shoot here.
+The garden studio is also home to Beth’s expertly curated prop cupboard, which you have full access to when you book a shoot here.

-Beth’s background as an art director makes her an unusually thoughtful host.
+Beth’s background as an art director makes her an incredibly thoughtful host.
 She understands – from the inside – what a good shoot day requires, and she’s designed her hosting approach around that knowledge.

 “Creating a calm, seamless shoot day often comes down to making sure everything is clear, prepared and supported behind the scenes, so they can focus on getting the job done without unnecessary pressure or interruption.”